Opportunities for Everyone

 The CTA endeavors to provide programs that fall along a “continuum of investment”--the amount of time and energy that a program requires from its participants.

 On the low end of the investment scale are informal events like “lunch and learn” brown-bag sessions or one-time workshops; drop in, join the conversation, and maybe take away some ideas or inspirations for later.

 Intermediate-level events include workshop series with multiple sessions on a theme, reading groups that meet several times to discuss a book, or CTA-funded travel to a conference or workshop.
 These provide time for deeper discussion and a greater chance to get to know colleagues with common interests.

 At the high end of the investment scale are faculty learning communities.
 These meet as a cohort multiple times throughout the year in a process of collaborative inquiry.
 There is usually reading and writing that happens outside of these sessions, and often the goal is the production of a final product, such as a publishable manuscript, a new course design, or a pedagogical innovation.
 Faculty learning communities are an opportunity for rich, collaborative work that can transform one's views and approaches to teaching and advising.

 We offer a variety of programs throughout the year, and topics and formats vary from year to year.
-See the links on the left for more information on some of the standing programs.
+See the links on the right for more information on some of the standing programs.
 Details about these and other opportunities are distributed throughout the year via e-mail and the Morning Mail newsletter.